ornl-training/2024-07-23-ORNL/index.md

 {% if online == "false" %}
   We are dedicated to providing a positive and accessible learning environment for all.
 We do not require participants to provide documentation of disabilities or disclose any unnecessary personal information.
   However, we do want to help create an inclusive, accessible experience for all participants.
 We encourage you to share any information that would be helpful to make your Carpentries experience accessible.
-  To request an accommodation for this workshop, please email pinojc@ornl.gov.
+  To request an accommodation for this workshop, please <a href="mailto:pinojc@ornl.gov">email us</a>.
 </p>
 {% else %}
   We are dedicated to providing a positive and accessible learning environment for all.